 Charles-Edouard Platel's itinerary stems from his desire for artistic creation by using the knowledge of his craft to make music.

 Born in Calais in 1946, he began a scientific course at the University of Lille in 1963.
 That year, he was enthusiastic about a concert led by Pierre Schaeffer, bringing together the Musical Research Group and the Lasry-Baschet 's Sound Sculptures.
 The mind and ears thus opened up for research, experimentation and new ideas, he turned towards studies of general physics, then electronics.
+Later, a large part of his engineering experience will focus on the digital processing of acoustic signals.

 Since 2006, music represents his main creative activity.